 The objective of this experiment is to verify the Snell's law of refraction by tracking a laser ray crossing the interface between two transparent media.

-A computer with internet connection, a calculator (The built-in calculator of the computer may be used.), a clear protractor, a few sheets of paper, and a pencil
+A computer with Internet connection, a calculator, a clear protractor, a few sheets of paper, and a pencil

-A good analogy to this optical phenomenon is when a car enters a gravel road from asphalt.
+A good analogy to this optical phenomenon is when a car enters a gravel road from a paved road.
 If the gravel-asphalt borderline is straight and perpendicular (┴) to the road edge as shown in Fig. 1, the car will continue straight but at a reduced speed due to more friction offered by gravel.
-If the gravel-asphalt borderline is slanted as shown in Fig. 2, then the car pulls to the side that offers more friction to the tire on that side.
+If the gravel-asphalt borderline is slanted as shown in Fig. 2, the car pulls to the side that offers more friction to the tire on that side.

 Light behaves in a similar manner.
-When a ray of light is incident perpendicularly on the interface between two transparent media, it enters the new medium without bending; however at a different speed.
-Fig. 3.
+When a ray of light is incident perpendicularly on the interface between two transparent media, it enters the new medium without bending, but at a different speed as shown in Fig. 3.

 Fig.3 Fig. 4

 In physics and engineering, normal line means perpendicular line.
-For practical reasons, angles of incidence ( i ) and refraction ( r ) are measured with respect to the normal line ( N ).
-This is clearly shown in Fig.4.
-Both ( i ) and ( r ) are measured with respect to line NN, the normal to the interface.
+For practical reasons, angles of incidence, i and refraction, r are measured with respect to the normal line, N. This is clearly shown in Fig.4.
+Both i and r are measured with respect to Line NN, called "normal to the interface."

-where the speed of light c = 300,000 km/s and v is the speed of light in the desired medium.
+where c is the speed of light in vacuum (300,000 km/s) and v is the speed of light in the desired medium.
 The refraction indices for water and glass are therefore,

 Based on this definition, the refraction index of vacuum is 1 because